sbslee/pypgx/docs/cli.rst

                            Write the confusion matrix as a CSV file where rows indicate actual class and columns indicate prediction class.
+     --comparison-table PATH
+                           Write a CSV file comparing actual vs. predicted CNV calls for each sample.

 train-cnv-caller
 ================